After Olympics boost, Britons face austerity to 2020

 This would allow for even less government spending.
 Prime Minister David Cameron has already warned that austerity, initially planned to take five years, could last until 2020.

-Chancellor George Osborne has launched a flurry of measures to get credit flowing and boost infrastructure investment without directly spending taxpayers' money.
-But the public increasingly doubts the coalition of Conservatives and Lib Dems can get the country moving.
+Finance minister George Osborne has launched a flurry of measures to get credit flowing and boost infrastructure investment without directly spending taxpayers' money.
+But the public increasingly doubts the coalition of Conservatives and Liberal Democrats can get the country moving.

 Notwithstanding the Olympic boost, the economic mood among the 62 million people in Britain has been rock-bottom for most of the past four years.
 Finding an economic fix remains Britons' top priority, said Gideon Skinner from polling firm Ipsos MORI.